 The MPCA developed biological indices to evaluate the health of the macroinvertebrate community in the Vermillion River.
-In 2020, nine sites were monitored in various parts of the watershed.
-The macroinvertebrate index of biological integrity (MIBI) scoring data is not available at this time.
+In 2021, six sites were monitored in various parts of the watershed.
+The macroinvertebrate index of biological integrity (MIBI) scoring data is not currently available.

 Habitat assessments were completed using the MPCA's Minnesota Stream Habitat Assessment protocol to further evaluate and understand the biological integrity of stream reaches.
-Of the sites monitored in 2020, eight sites had a 'fair' score and one sites scored 'good' (Figure 7).
+Of the sites monitored in 2021, three sites had a 'fair' score and three sites scored 'good' (Figure 7).